-Figure SA-02.35 Business support expenditure
+Figure SA-04.36 Business support expenditure

-- 4.34.
+4.40.
 Business support costs have been lower than allowances, and future years will be consistent with current levels of costs.
 Efficiencies are continually sought, but there will be some offset with increased regulation costs in the later years associated with developing the Business Plan.
-The efficiencies identified and delivered in RIIO-ED1 have been embedded in our RIIO-ED2 Business Plan. - 4.35.
+The efficiencies identified and delivered in RIIO-ED1 have been embedded in our RIIO-ED2 Business Plan.

+- 4.41.
+Additional insurance premium costs of £3 million have been forecast in 2022/23.
+These primarily relate to Directors and Officers Liability insurance and cyber insurances due to changes in charging between us and our old and new parent companies, and have been validated by our insurance broker, Gallagher. - 4.42.
 Business Support IT and operational technology (OT) costs have also been underspent in the first part of RIIO-ED1.
 Costs are forecast to increase in the last few years of RIIO-ED1 to support the forecast capital investment in IT and OT and to address the growing requirements in areas such as cyber security and DSO, as detailed above.